FAQs: Basel Institute on Governance

 What is Basel Open Intelligence?

-Basel Open Intelligence is our latest digital tool, designed to streamline open-source research on individuals and organisations.
+Basel Open Intelligence is a digital tool designed to streamline open-source research on individuals and organisations.

 It was originally developed to help investigators and intelligence analysts identify and analyse links between individuals, organisations and crimes.
 It is also proving popular with companies and financial institutions, as it helps streamline compliance and due diligence processes.

 Download a flyer in English, French, Spanish or Portuguese here.

 We offer free eLearning courses on asset tracing, intelligence gathering and financial analysis in several languages.
 You can find these practical online courses on our LEARN platform, along with other useful resources for learning new skills to fight financial crime.

 We also use LEARN to deliver instructor-led online training including training programmes of the International Centre for Asset Recovery.